akanadocs/docs-test/sp/database-maintenance.md

 ### <a name="using-cron"></a>Leveraging cron to delete data

 For higher throughput environments its better to offload the task to delete/archive data by simply executing scripts directly against the database using a cron job.
-The following script (cleanup.sh) will delete all:
+The following scripts will delete all:

 * next-hop data in MO\_USAGE_NEXTHOP older than 1 month
 * usage messages in MO_USAGEMSGS older than 1 month